ALERT: Instruction moves to distance and online learning. School phone lines and emails remain open for communication with families.

 Restorative practice is an approach that brings together those who have caused harm and those who have been harmed to openly resolve the issue.
 Restorative practice can range in formality, however it always involves an agreed upon action to repair harm and mend relationships.

-Student Rights and Responsibilities is a requireddocument for each District school.
-The Student Rights and Responsibilities document aligns with the requirements of Board Policy HG.BP – Student Behaviour and Conduct and requirements of the School Act.
+Student Rights and Responsibilities is a requireddocument for each Division school.
+The Student Rights and Responsibilities document aligns with the requirements of Board Policy HG.BP – Student Behaviour and Conduct and requirements of the Education Act.

 Threat-risk assessment is the process to determine if a threat-maker actually poses a risk to a target or targets they have threatened, and to determine appropriate interventions and supports to ensure safety.